saulocantanhede/tfgreek2/docs/features/featuresbydatatype.md

 # Features grouped by data type  <a name="start"></a>
 ###### *(or browse by [node type](featuresbynodetype.md#start), [feature group](featuresbygroup.md#start), or [feature type](featuresbyfeaturetype.md#start))*

-This is the key to the meaning of the features in this TextFabric dataset.
-The available features can be taken together in the following groups:
+The features in this Text-Fabric dataset can be grouped according to their datatype in the following manner:

 * [String datatype features](#string-datatype)
 * [Integer datatype features](#integer-datatype)